chreliot/senate-howto/main.md

 Hofstra's Senate is faculty-convened (FS VII A.1), and faculty members structurally have a majority.
 But ours is not a “faculty senate,” in that administrators, students, and staff also meaningfully participate and vote.

-One might think of Hofstra's shared governance apparatus as including at least the Senate and its committees, the meetings of the full faculty, the process of transmitting resolutions between the faculty and the University President and Board of Trustees, and ongoing consultation between the Faculty Leadership Group and the University President and Provost.
+One might think of Hofstra's shared governance apparatus as including at least the Senate and its committees, the meetings of the full faculty, the process of transmitting resolutions between the faculty and the University President and Board of Trustees, the Chairs' Caucus, and ongoing consultation between the Faculty Leadership Group and the University President and Provost.

 ## What are the Senate's areas of responsibility?